folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "We even kill the killers 'cause they like taking innocent lives" > Kendrick's catalogue

-* Kendrick has explored the idea of killing the killers at length in his previous work most notably on the track “XXX.” from *DAMN*.
-On the first verse of "XXX."
-Kendrick (or Kung Fu Kenny) tells a story about a distressed friend who asked for advice on how to respond after gang members killed his son.
-Kendrick (or Kung Fu Kenny) acknowledged that as a anointed (i.e. Christian) individual he theoretically knew better, but felt strongly that the friend should kill his sons killer.
+* Kendrick has explored the idea of killing the killers at length in his previous work, most notably on the track “XXX.” from *DAMN.* On the first verse of "XXX.," Kendrick (or Kung Fu Kenny) tells a story about a distressed friend who asked for advice on how to respond after gang members killed his son.
+Kendrick (or Kung Fu Kenny) acknowledged that as an anointed (i.e., Christian) individual, he theoretically knew better but felt strongly that the friend should kill his son's killer.

   * *Yesterday, I got a call, like, from my dog, like 101
   Said **they killed his only son** because of insufficient funds